The Running Man (2025 film)

-The Running Man is a 2025 dystopian action thriller film produced and directed by Edgar Wright and written by Wright and Michael Bacall.
+The Running Man is a 2025 dystopian action film co-produced and directed by Edgar Wright, from a screenplay by Wright and Michael Bacall.
 It is the second adaptation of the 1982 novel by Stephen King, following the 1987 film.
-The cast includes Glen Powell, William H. Macy, Lee Pace, Michael Cera, Emilia Jones, Daniel Ezra, Jayme Lawson, Sean Hayes, Colman Domingo, and Josh Brolin.
+It stars Glen Powell as Ben Richards, a competitor on a lethal reality television show.
+The cast also features William H. Macy, Lee Pace, Michael Cera, Emilia Jones, Daniel Ezra, Jayme Lawson, Sean Hayes, Colman Domingo, and Josh Brolin.

-The Running Man premiered at Odeon Luxe Leicester Square, London, on 5 November 2025.
-It was released in the UK on 12 November, and was released in the US on 14 November, by Paramount Pictures.
-The film received mixed reviews, though many critics considered it to be an improvement over the original.
+The Running Man premiered at Odeon Luxe Leicester Square in London on November 5, 2025, and was released on November 12 in the United Kingdom and on November 14 in the United States, by Paramount Pictures.
+The film received mixed reviews and was a box office bomb, grossing $69 million worldwide on a $110 million budget.

 Plot

-In the near future, the United States is ruled by an authoritarian media Network.
+In the near future, the United States is ruled by the Network, an authoritarian media network.
 Most viewers live in poverty with little access to healthcare, and the Network placates the masses with trashy, violent game shows and reality television.
-The most popular program is The Running Man, where "runners" can win $1 billion if they survive for 30 days, while the Network's five hunters, led by the mysterious Evan McCone, and ordinary citizens try to find and kill them.
+The most popular program is The Running Man, hosted by Bobby Thompson, in which three "runners" can win $1 billion by surviving 30 days while being hunted down by the Network's five hunters, led by the mysterious Evan McCone, as well as ordinary citizens.
 Given $1,000 and a 12-hour head start, runners are required to film themselves every day, or else forfeit their earnings but still be hunted.

-Ben Richards, a blue-collar worker in the slums of Co-Op City, is unable to afford flu medicine for his infant daughter, Cathy, after being blacklisted.
-Over his wife Sheila's objections, Ben tries out for the Network and is selected for The Running Man, agreeing to participate when executive producer Dan Killian offers him an advance for Cathy's medication and a safe house for his family.
-As the hunt begins, Ben travels to New York City in disguise, but flees after the hunters kill runner Tim Jansky.
+Ben Richards, a blue-collar worker in the slums of Co-Op City, is unable to afford flu medicine for his two-year-old daughter, Cathy, after being blacklisted for union activism.
+Ben tries out for the Network, intending to join a less dangerous show, but is unexpectedly chosen for The Running Man along with Tim Jansky and Jenni Laughlin.
+Executive producer Dan Killian convinces Ben to join by offering him a safe house for his family and an advance for Cathy's medication.
+As the hunt begins, Ben acquires disguises and travels to New York City.
+Checking into a hotel in disguise, Ben watches the live feed of hunters killing Tim.
+As he flees to Boston, Ben begins to experience paranoia that gradually gets worse as the hunt continues.

-In Boston, the hunters track Ben to a hostel and a firefight ensues, leading to an explosion that kills eight network soldiers.
-Ben is sheltered by anti-Network activist Bradley Throckmorton and his family and attempts to expose the Network's propaganda and deceit in his next recording.
-Instead, the Network alters Ben's message with a foul-mouthed deepfake, and he is kicked out by Bradley's mother.
+In Boston, the hunters and soldiers track Ben to a hotel and shoot at him, leading to an explosion that kills eight soldiers.
+Anti-Network activist Bradley Throckmorton shelters Ben at his home, attempting to expose the Network's propaganda and deceit.
+Ben sends a video denouncing their action, but the broadcast content is replaced with a foul-mouthed deepfake of Ben, angering the public, including Bradley's mother, who kicks him out of the house.